Live stream

 Small stakes first is boring advice, but it fits this game.
 A normal round is quick, and bonus gaps can run longer than expected.
 A stake that feels harmless for five spins can become too large after fifty.

-Crazy Time Bonuses and Payment Methods
+Crazy Time Payment Methods

 - Visa